shadow-walkere/First-C-sharp-code/README.md

 ## Learning Points

 ### Declaring and Initializing variables
-to declare for example int number =3;
+to declare for example int number;
-to initialize for example string name = "Joe";
+to initialize for example int number=3;

 ### Retrieving and Setting variables
 example